 Now would be a good time for her to issue the security as ACME's CEO.

 Of course, if you've been following along then Alice herself already originated an asset, which is purportedly preferred equity in ACME.
 This situation could easily happen in reality.
-For example, founders might enthusiastically create a token and then later realise that the token was originated by the wrong entity - an individual rather than the new company.
+For example, founders might enthusiastically create an asset and then later realise that the asset was originated by the wrong entity - an individual rather than the new company.
 Indeed, individuals might want to reserve symbols before the legal inception of the new company.